renaudcerrato/Hook/README.md

 ## @Hooked

-In order to be able to hook methods, you must annotate them as `@Hooked`.
+In order to be able to hook a methods, you must annotate it as `@Hooked`.

-By annotating arguments using `@Param` annotations, you'll be later able to easily capture the arguments by name (instead of relying on their declaration order) :
+By annotating arguments using `@Param` annotations, you'll be later able to easily capture them by name (instead of relying on their declaration order) :

 ```java
 	@Hooked("my_hook")